-Currently, we maintain insurance coverage of RMB50.0 million (\$8.1 million) to cover our liabilities arising from collection, testing and processing of cord blood units and an additional RMB141.4 million (\$22.8 million) in aggregate to cover liabilities arising from storage of donated cord blood units.
-Under our insurance policies, we will be entitled to insurance payments equal to losses arising from the destruction or loss of cord blood units stored by subscribers in the event that we are required to provide such units according to our contract obligations to our subscribers who needed such units for transplants; provided, however, the payments to which we are entitled in each incident are capped at RMB200,000 per person and RMB4.0 million in the aggregate.
+Currently, we maintain insurance coverage of RMB50.0 million (\$8.0 million) to cover our liabilities arising from collection, testing and processing of cord blood units and an additional RMB180.7 million (\$29.1 million) in aggregate to cover liabilities arising from storage of donated cord blood units in Beijing, Guangdong and Zhejiang.
+We also maintain property insurance policies for facilities, machinery and office equipment for our Beijing, Guangdong and Zhejiang operations to cover damages from accidents.
+Under our insurance policies, we will be entitled to insurance payments equal to losses arising from the destruction or loss of cord blood units stored by subscribers in the event that we are required to provide such units according to our contractual obligations to our subscribers who need such units for transplants; provided, however, the payments to which we are entitled in each incident are limited to RMB200,000 per person and RMB4.0 million in the aggregate.